 Introducing the most exciting tour to Egypt ever offered.
 Visit the Land of the Pharaohs with the most famous archaeologist in the world – Dr. Zahi Hawass.
 Meet the former First Lady of Egypt – Mrs. Jehan Sadat in the residence of Egypt's president Anwar El-Sadat.
+Get many interesting insights on archaeology from the Egypt’s Head of Antiquities, Dr. Mostafa Waziri – the person responsible today for all the antiquities and archeological sites in Egypt.
 With Archaeological Paths company you will experience Egypt like no one else.
 You will stay in a 5-star hotel and on a luxury Nile Cruise ship, taste delicious local cuisine and embrace the outstanding Egyptian culture.

 January 14-27, 2018

 February 1-14, 2018

 March 18-31, 2018